Education > Article > Invivo’s #GutGardenChallenge

-Each microbe has its own preferred fuel source.
-So, we need to enjoy a diet rich in a variety of plants to provide the prebiotic compounds, such as certain fibres and polyphenols, needed to feed and nurture a wide variety of microbes.
-Consuming a wide variety of colourful plants, on a weekly basis, can help diversify your gut microbiome.
+Why is this?
+Each microbe has its own preferred fuel source – we are what our microbes eat.
+A diet rich in a variety of plants provides the prebiotic compounds, such as certain fibres and polyphenols, needed to feed and nurture a diverse microbiome.

-This challenge is all about inspiring you to incorporate a rainbow of plants into each meal, including any type of edible plant – herbs, spices, fruit, vegetables, pulses, legumes, nuts, seeds, and wholegrains.
-Each different colour and texture brings a different set of nutrients to the table, feeding the flourishing community of microbes in your gut.
+This challenge is all about encouraging incorporating a rainbow of plants into each meal and includes any type of edible plant – herbs, spices, fruit, vegetables, pulses, legumes, nuts, seeds, and wholegrains.
+It also includes different colours or varieties of the same plant.

 The rules are simple: